N-Aarthi/MotionCut-Internship-Projects/README.md

-**Quiz Game**
+**Quiz Application**

-A simple Java console application for a quiz game.
+A simple Java console application for a quiz application.
 This application allows users to answer multiple-choice questions and provides a final score at the end.

 **Features**